aparna308/Predict_laptop_prices/README.md

 9. Split the dataset into train and test set.
 10. Create linear regression model.
 11. Plot the model's predictions vs actual y values.
-12. Calculated the mean_absolute_errora and Variance.
+12. Calculated the mean_absolute_error and Variance.